Full Constitutional Companion Framework – The United States (Judicial and Institutional Version)

 7.2 Medium-Term

-(a) Embed parity criteria in judicial nomination processes;
+(a) embed parity criteria in judicial and institutional processes;

 7.3 Long-Term